XSCE/xsce/docs/INSTALL.rst

     ./runansible # This will take a lot of time as it installs packages reboot

-* XSCE should be up and functional
+* The XSCE should be up and functional

 .. _13.2.0 image: http://wiki.laptop.org/go/Release_notes/13.2.0#Installation